Philippe Pozzo di Borgo

-Philippe Pozzo di Borgo (born 14 February 1951) is a Corsican French businessman who is the Director of Pommery and was the owner of an inherited historic hôtel particulier in Paris used as a function hall.
+Philippe Pozzo di Borgo (14 February 1951 – 1 June 2023) was a French businessman who was the director of Pommery and the owner of the inherited historic Hôtel de Maisons hôtel particulier in Paris.

 Biography

-Philippe is the second son of the French duke Pozzo di Borgo and the Marquis de Vogue.
+Philippe was the second son of the French duke Pozzo di Borgo and the Marquise de Vogue.
 The noble family dates back to the 1500s.
 After completing his education, he began working in the champagne industry.
 Prior to his job as director of Pommery, Philippe was a manager at Moët and Chandon.

-Philippe di Borgo became a diabetic quadriplegic in 1993 following a paragliding accident.
+Philippe di Borgo became a quadriplegic in 1993 following a paragliding accident.
 Because of his disability, he attempted to commit suicide by wrapping an oxygen tube around his neck.

+In July 2012, he was appointed a Knight of the Legion of Honour.

+Pozzo di Borgo died on 1 June 2023, at the age of 72.